vring1/Football-Game/README.md

 (Optional) Create a virtual environment using the following command:

-    python -m venv /path/to/this/directory
+    python -m venv Game/Game/

-(Optional) Activate the virtual environment using the OS/shell dependent command for utils/activate
+(Optional) Enter Game/Game/ and activate the virtual environment using the OS/shell dependent command for utils/activate
     Using the bash shell:
         source Scripts/activate

     Using Windows cmd
         Scripts/activate.bat

+Enter Game/Game/ if not already.
 Run the following command to install the necessary packages: (could be done in a virtual environment)

     pip install -r requirements.txt